 Blogs and Content Marketing

-I am asked again and again whether a company should call its project "blog" or "magazine".
-For which industries or target groups is which variant suitable?
+I'm asked time and again whether a company should call its project a "blog" or a "magazine".
+Which variant is suitable for which industries or target groups?

 There is no blanket answer here.
 For many, the term "blog" has a very conservative connotation and is associated with the origins of blogging, the digital diary.
 In times of buzzwords like content marketing, content shock or even content hub, it is certainly more interesting for many to speak of a magazine.
 The term is fancier and not as stale as "the blog".